vlad821/Weather_App/README.md

 # Weather App

 I created a simple weather app using Flutter that fetches weather information from an API and displayed it to the user.
-I used provider, geolocator and http packages.
+I used provider,geolocator,geocoding and http packages.

 ## Installation